matthewscharles/instrument-maker/README.md

 - integrate a variety of tuning systems
 - expand access through ability to modify and create derivatives.

 I don't identify as a coder, but I care enough about this stuff to want to make it.
-Plus I have pretty intense ADHD and find it difficult to let things go.
+Plus I have [pretty intense ADHD](http://ardisson.net/a/?p=363) and find it difficult to let things go.
 Instrument Maker pulls together material from around fifteen years of lectures, collaborative projects, and artistic output ([Light Recorders](http://ardisson.net/a/?page_id=440) and [Augmented Gamelan](http://augmentedgamelan.com)).
-Portions of this work were developed with the support of Drake Music: the Kellycaster, DMLab innovation challenges, and the [Planted Symphony installation](http://www.drakemusic.org/our-work/artistic-development/projects-commissions/planted-symphony/).
 I'm excited to think that this might form the basis for some much wider collaboration.
+Portions of this work were developed with the support of [Drake Music](https://www.drakemusic.org/): [the Kellycaster](https://rockinpaddy.wordpress.com/), [DMLab innovation challenges](http://music.britishcouncil.org/news-and-features/2016-10-20/embracing-music-technology-the-dm-lab-challenge), and the [Planted Symphony installation](http://www.drakemusic.org/our-work/artistic-development/projects-commissions/planted-symphony/).

 Some of this code was originally developed for Max/MSP, and can possibly be made available on request; it's a bit much to develop on the two platforms in parallel right now.
 This sits alongside a couple of other projects that live in other repositories: the [Light Recorder Deck](https://github.com/matthewscharles/Light-Recorder-Deck) (for DMX light control), and Accessible Music Technology Framework (an Arduino library with similar aims, currently on hold).